magnetar-io/strange_matter_specification/README.md

 It is a way for people, processes, and tools with different requirements working together on design and construction projects to collaborate on data that has distributed ownership, comes from different sources, and that is continuously changing.

-Strange Matter does this by providing a universal abstract concept of entity.
-That is the thing that people care about (whether it is a particular building, floor, facade, column, duct, asset, or whatever) and for which more or less data may be available to different stakeholders over different periods, authored in different pieces of software.
+Strange Matter does this by providing a universal abstract concept calld and **_Entity_**.
+That is the thing that people care about (whether it is a particular building, floor, facade, column, duct, asset, or an abstract concept like a relationship, inferface etc.) and for which more or less data may be available to different stakeholders over different periods, authored in different pieces of software.

 Actual data in a Strange Matter project is organized into components and relationships.
 Components are JSON headers that refer to data payloads, which can be in any format a user or tool generates.
-The payloads can be data or relationships between components.
+The payloads can be data or relationships between components, collections of components or collectons of collections.

 ## Structure

-Components are meant to be the smallest unit of useful data about an object.
-Given the need, the amount of data in a component could be as small as a single property or point or could contain many objects and properties.
+**_Components_** are meant to be the smallest unit of useful data about an **Entity**.
+Given the need, the amount of data in a component could be as small as a single property or point or could contain many whole datasets and properties.
 Strange Matter is designed with the idea that if you make well-defined small data structures that map to real data workflows, it becomes much easier to connect data to a workflow.

 ![](https://github.com/magnetar-io/strange_matter_specification/blob/main/media/strangematter.svg)

 ### The Basics of the Protocol

-The main concepts behind Strange Matter come from Entity Component Systems.
-ECS.
+The main concepts behind Strange Matter come from Entity Component Systems _ECS_.

 Instead of Inheritance-based objects and data, it follows a Composition model.
 Here is a good technical background.
 [Leatherbee ECS](https://leatherbee.org/index.php/2019/09/12/ecs-1-inheritance-vs-composition-and-ecs-background/)

-It should be said from the outset that Strange Matter  learns from ECS but given the need to allow for a distributed approach, it diverges in some key areas, so while ECS is the precedent Strange Matter follows its own rules and so is best described as a means to compose data.
+It should be said from the outset that Strange Matter  learns from ECS but given the need to be distributed, it diverges in some key areas, so while ECS is the precedent Strange Matter follows its own rules and so is best described as a means to compose data.